INSIGHT-Divided over Draghi, Italy's 5-Star has an identity crisis | Politics

 ECOLOGY Ecology has always been a central part of 5-Star's platform.
 It is one of the five policy "stars" from which it takes its name.
 Sustainable transport is another.

-In Italy's case that means 70 billion euros ($85 billion) to spend on green transition over the next six years.
+In Italy's case, that means 70 billion euros ($85 billion) to spend on green transition over the next six years.
 "Now the environment.
-Whatever it takes," Grillo tweeted this week under an Andy Warhol-style multicolour diptych of Draghi, in reference to the former ECB chief's famous 2012 pledge to do "whatever it takes" to save the euro.
+Whatever it takes," Grillo tweeted this week under an Andy Warhol-style multicolor diptych of Draghi, in reference to the former ECB chief's famous 2012 pledge to do "whatever it takes" to save the euro.

 It has four ministers in Draghi's newly formed cabinet, but for many members, supporting the government of a former ECB chief is unacceptable.
 Doing so in a coalition with sworn enemies makes matters worse.
 Founded in 2009 as a channel for protest against the perceived corruption and cronyism of Italy's political and business elite, 5-Star espoused internet-based direct democracy and vowed never to form alliances with traditional parties.